Introduction to IP Command in Linux

 6. To know the number of hops and response time to get to a remote system or website:

-Now coming to IP (Internet protocols), it is of two types:
+IP (Internet protocols), it is of two types:

 - IPV4: Internet Protocol version 4 has a storage capacity of a 32-bit number.
 The growth of the internet and security concerns depleted IPV4 so IPV6 came into the picture.

 - IPV6: Internet Protocol version 6 uses a 128-bit number as storage capacity.